Cartor-H/UMIACS-HCI-Studies/Conversation Prompt_v2.2_5_12.md

 Example response:
 That’s a valuable angle to consider.
 Here’s what I can share: [insert broader information—comparative case, historical context, precedent].
+<updated>You can also search [external sources, e.g., government website, other news articles] for more up-to-date information.</updated>
 Given that, I’d interpret the current situation as [insert interpretation].
 That ties back to your earlier point about [user's interest] and helps us see how this fits into a bigger picture.

 So far, we’ve been looking at this from [insert perspective—e.g., policy-level consequences, individual experience].
 That comes with some assumptions—like [explain briefly].